-The second research question addressed in this article is: without uncertainty (e.g., uncertainty in 3D location or concentration of volcanic ash) being explicitly represented graphically in volcanic ash forecasts, how much uncertainty are users inferring from the forecasts?
-Does inferring uncertainty result in risky or over-conservative flight decisions?
+The second research question addressed in this article is, Without uncertainty (e.g., uncertainty in 3D location or concentration of volcanic ash) being explicitly represented graphically in volcanic ash forecasts, how much uncertainty are users inferring from the forecasts?
+Does inferring uncertainty result in risky or overconservative flight decisions?
 Past research suggests that users may infer uncertainty into both text-based and graphical deterministic forecasts, but they may make different inferences for volcanic ash.
 Therefore, it is important to understand how users make inferences about uncertainty from volcanic ash forecasts.

-186 During the 2010 Eyjafjallajökull eruption, more than one VAAC provided volcanic ash forecasts, 187 which were sometimes slightly different due to differences in the model being used and assump-188 tions made about the state of the volcano.
-This problem inspired our third research question: how 189 are operational decisions made when experts are given conflicting forecasts?
-Little research has 190 been conducted on this topic, although it has been shown previously that experts do seek multiple 191 sources of information to confirm their decisions (e.g., Morss et al. 2015).
+During the 2010 Eyjafjallajökull eruption, more than one VAAC provided volcanic ash forecasts, which were sometimes slightly different due to differences in the model being used and assumptions made about the state of the volcano.
+This problem inspired our third research question, How are operational decisions made when experts are given conflicting forecasts?
+Little research has been conducted on this topic, although it has been shown previously that experts do seek multiple sources of information to confirm their decisions (e.g., Morss et al. 2015).

-To answer these questions, a survey was conducted at the National Environmental Research Council (NERC) Volcanic Ash Workshop in London on 22 February 2016.
+To answer these questions, a survey was conducted at the Natural Environment Research Council (NERC) Volcanic Ash Workshop in London, United Kingdom, on 22 February 2016.
 The workshop brought together 25 delegates representing research and airline operations (including pilots, engine manufacturers, airline representatives, and the Civil Aviation Authority) to discuss recent advances in volcanic ash forecasting and observations, ongoing challenges, and visualizations.

-197 2.
-Methods
+2. Methods

-198 a.
+a.
 Participants

-The Volcanic Ash Workshop was a one-day meeting in London, funded by the National Environmental Research Council (NERC) on 22 February 2016, designed to encourage discussion about volcanic ash from both academic and private sectors.
+The Volcanic Ash Workshop was a 1-day meeting in London, funded by NERC on 22 February 2016, designed to encourage discussion about volcanic ash from both academic and private sectors.
 The participants invited to the workshop were a mixture of airline operators, policymakers, and researchers (both academic and embedded in the aviation industry).
-Invitations to the workshop were extended to colleagues the co-authors had worked with previously on the topic of volcanic ash with further invitations being extended 205 by the recommendations of those invited.
-Out of 78 individuals invited to the Volcanic Ash Work-206 shop, 25 attended (excluding the co-authors and organizers).
-The final survey was completed by 207 all 25 delegates.
-All attendees of the Volcanic Ash Workshop, except for the co-authors of this 208 paper, agreed to participate in the survey.
+Invitations to the workshop were extended to colleagues the coauthors had worked with previously on the topic of volcanic ash with further invitations being extended by the recommendations of those invited.
+Out of 78 individuals invited to the Volcanic Ash Workshop, 25 attended (excluding the coauthors and organizers).
+The final survey was completed by all 25 delegates.
+All attendees of the Volcanic Ash Workshop, except for the coauthors of this paper, agreed to participate in the survey.

-Of the 25 respondents, 16 represented research (the majority of researchers were working at a university, but some were researchers embedded in institutions such as the UK Met Office) and 9 represented operations (including flight planners, airline manufacturers, airline representatives, pilots, and employees of the CAA).
-The level of job experience ranged from 2-18 years with a mean of 7 years.
-The respondents ranged in age from 28-69 with a mean age of 46.
+Of the 25 respondents, 16 represented research (the majority of researchers were working at a university, but some were researchers were embedded in institutions such as the Met Office) and 9 represented operations (including flight planners, airline manufacturers, airline representatives, pilots, and employees of the CAA).
+The level of job experience ranged from 2 to 18 years with a mean of 7 years.
+The respondents ranged in age from 28 to 69 with a mean age of 46.
 Most (80%) respondents were male.
 Although the 25-respondent sample size for this decision-making survey is small, expert groups are naturally smaller than public samples.

 Because the sample size was small, comparing responses between other variables, such as age and gender, was not possible either because the sample size would be too small for one group or because no meaningful divisions between participants could be made.
-Comparisons between job experience were tested between those with less than or equal to five years of job experience and those with more than five years of job experience.
+Comparisons between job experience were tested between those with less than or equal to 5 years of job experience and those with more than 5 years of job experience.
 The responses for these two groups were not significantly different.

-222 b.
+b.
 Materials